kygx-legend/kygx-legend.github.com/_posts/2013-03-08-ros-middleware.md

 Finally, I can run my_robot_name_2dnav but there is trouble at the part of _[map](http://www.ros.org/wiki/slam_gmapping/Tutorials/MappingFromLoggedData)_.
 The file you obtain is *.pgm.
 You can run `gimp *.pgm` to check.

-If having some problems, you can talk with me by e-mail or leave comments.
+If having any problems, you can talk with me by e-mail or leave comments.